MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 - Succeeded
 - Failed
 - Taken too long

-**Are application events correlated across all application components?**

 [Distributed tracing](/azure/architecture/microservices/logging-monitoring#distributed-tracing) allows you to build and visualize end-to-end transaction flows for the application.
 Events coming from different application components or different component tiers of the application should be correlated to build these flows.